gbif/data-blog/content/post/2025-01-23-time-series-of-land-surface-temperature/index.en.md

 -   Fetching observation records using spatial and temporal filters (e.g., only human observations from 2019).
 -   Preprocessing these records to extract relevant metadata, such as the month of observation and geographical coordinates.

-1.  **Combining Datasets for Time-Series Analysis** The LST data and *Cardinalis cardinalis* observation records were combined into a single dataset to enable time-series analysis.
+1.  **Combining Datasets for Time-Series Analysis** The LST data and _Cardinalis cardinalis_ observation records were combined into a single dataset to enable time-series analysis.
 Key steps included:

 -   Summarizing monthly observation counts.
 -   Merging these counts with monthly average temperatures for the same region.

 1.  **Data Visualization** The final step was visualizing the relationships between temperature and bird observations through:

--   **Line plots** showing temporal trends in temperature and observation counts across the year.
--   **Scatter plots** highlighting correlations between average monthly temperature and the number of Cardinalis cardinalis observations.
+ -   **Scatter plots** highlighting correlations between average monthly temperature and the number of _Cardinalis cardinalis_ observations.

 ### Insights and Applications